retorquere/zotero-better-bibtex/docs/Configuration.md

 default: `no`

 BibLaTeX supports urls in your references natively; BibTeX does not.
 For this reason, URLs are omitted from BibTeX exports by default.
-Using this setting you can have them added to your exports either in a `note` field (not as clean, but compatible with BibTeX out of the box), or in an `url` field (requires extra packages to be loaded, or bibtex will error out).
+Using this setting you can have them added to your exports either in a `note` field (not as clean, but compatible with BibTeX out of the box), or in a `url` field (requires extra packages to be loaded, or bibtex will error out).

 Options:
 * no
 * in a note field
-* in an url field
+* in a URL field

 ### Include JabRef-specific metadata: